 Select this radio button to set the absolute number of major ticks displayed on the axis.
 Type the desired value in the associated text box.
-The maximum number of major ticks is controlled on the Axis tab of the Options dialog box (Tools: Options).
+The maximum number of major ticks is controlled on the Axis tab of the Options dialog box (Preferences: Options).
 You will not necessarily see this number of ticks used as Origin will still try to display reasonable numbers for Tick Labels.

 |Notes: It is also allowed to use minus value for major tick numbers, so as to make the tick label numbers rounded-up.
 In case of negative major tick numbers, Origin will try to get the best range to make sure the tick labels are integers and the major tick numbers will try to be closest to the absolute value which was set, but not exactly the same.

 Specify the number of minor ticks to display between adjacent major ticks in this text box.
 For example, select the Increment radio button, type 1 in the associated text box, and type 1 in the # Minor Ticks text box to set the tick sub-step to 0.5.
 One minor tick will display between each pair of major ticks.

 If the scale units for this axis are time series values, then Origin uses the value in the # Minor Ticks text box to automatically determine the most appropriate minor tick labels.
 This option is available only if the Enable Minor Labels check box is selected on the Minor Tick Labels tab of the Axis dialog box.